Maryland Hunger Solutions Releases Report Card for School Breakfast Participation

 Breakfast Delivery Models

-MDHS advocates for increased access to the School Breakfast Program, especially for children most in need, and encourages the Breakfast in the Classroom and Grab and Go Breakfast models, which result in dramatic increases in breakfast participation rates.
-In the traditional breakfast model, school breakfast is served in the cafeteria before the start of the school day.
-Participation in this model tends to be low due to transportation issues, stigma, and incompatible bus or family schedules.
+MDHS advocates for increased access to the School Breakfast Program, especially for children most in need, and encourages schools to serve “breakfast after the bell,” including Breakfast in the Classroom and Grab and Go Breakfast models, which result in dramatic increases in breakfast participation rates.
+In the traditional breakfast model, school breakfast is served in the cafeteria before the start of the school day, and participation tends to be low due to transportation issues, stigma, and incompatible bus or family schedules.

 Breakfast in the Classroom